ocodo/.emacs.d/personal-keybindings.md

-Of course, if I'm showing you something that has no standard key bindings and I have something useful set here already, I'll use them. here.
+Of course, if I'm showing you something that has no standard key bindings and I have something useful set here already, I'll use them.

-Remember these have been assembled over many years and while I've internalized many of them in my muscle memory, there will probably be several I set and forgot about.
-There will also be a few duplicates.
+Please bear in mind these have been assembled over many years and while I've added many to muscle memory, there will probably be several I set up and completely forgotten about.
+There will also be a few duplicates, but I'll probably remove those in most cases.

-I've listed bucky bits (i.e. modifier keys: Ctrl / Meta / Super / Hyper) in a non-Emacsen way so that they're easier to read for people who are new to Emacs.
+I've listed bucky-bits (i.e. modifier keys: Ctrl / Meta / Super / Hyper) in a non-Emacsen way so that they're easier to read for people new to Emacs.

-**TODO**: I'll be adding hyperlinks to the commands to allow quick cross referencing and knowledge acquisition for you.
+**TODO**: I'll add hyperlinks to commands to help you learn more about them.

 ## Global bindings